Generic Name: sirolimus (sih RO lim us)

 a family history of skin cancer (melanoma).

 Do not use Rapamune if you are pregnant.
-Use effective birth control to prevent pregnancy while you are taking sirolimus, and for at least 12 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are taking sirolimus, and for at least 12 weeks after your last dose.

 Rapamune should not be given to a child younger than 13 years old.

 How should I take Rapamune?

 Sirolimus is usually taken once a day.
 If you also take cyclosporine, wait at least 4 hours after your cyclosporine dose before you take sirolimus.

 You may take Rapamune with or without food, but take it the same way every time.

 Do not crush, chew, or break a Rapamune tablet.
 Tell your doctor if you have trouble swallowing the tablet whole.